mohamadi7613/mycheat/tools/gitlab_cicd.md

 ### 2. self-hosted server(instance)

++ Ideal for companies, private projects, or offline development.
 + gitlab server and gitlab runners are installed on separate servers
 + ensuring compatibility: if they have a diff versions, they will still work together
++ it has lost of steps for installing but just know one of them : `apt install gitlab-ce`
++ gitlab-ce = giltab community edition